 Recently, the Victorian Government made some changes to the Building Act 1993.
 These changes are called the Building Amendment (Registration of Building Trades and Other Matters) Act 2018.
-Compulsory registration and licensing for Painting and Decorating is scheduled to be implemented from 2022.
+Compulsory registration and licensing for Painting and Decorating is scheduled to be implemented in coming years.

 To get registered you must be qualified.
 To become a qualified painter you can either:

 In addition to being a qualfied tradesperson, you also need to complete the following prescribed units of competency:

 You can now obtain all the above qualifications through the National Paintng and Decorating Institute.

 The objectives of the new registration and licensing scheme are: